Proof: Quaternion from two vectors

-The text-book solution for this problem is creating an orthogonal rotation axis to both vectors using the cross product and calculating the rotation angle between the vectors using the dot product.
-Using the axis-angle form allows us to create the desired quaternion.
-However, this naive solution is very slow when implemented straight ahead due to a lot of square roots and divisions.
+The text-book solution for this problem is creating an orthogonal rotation axis \(\mathbf{w}\) to both vectors using the cross product and calculating the rotation angle between the vectors using the dot product.
+The axis-angle form then allows us to create the desired quaternion.
+However, this naive solution is very slow when implemented straight ahead due to a lot of square roots and divisions and lacks numerical stability.

 Propositions